 Our witch sketch is almost done – all we need to add is the face.
 Still following the chibi style, the eye is a large oval, with a smaller inner oval for the pupil.
 We draw a short curved line for the mouth.

 Every witch needs a properly crooked hook nose.
-But since ours is a cute little chibi girl, we draw only a small, cute hooked nose (but feel free to draw any size nose for your witch).
+But since ours is a cute little chibi girl, we gave her only a small, cute hooked nose (but feel free to draw any size nose for your witch).

 Last we sketch the hairlines – two curves for the fringe on the forehead, and a two for the short hair on the shoulder.

-Let's draw and improve on the witch's hat.
+Let's outline the witch drawing and improve on the simple sketch.
+Start with the witch's hat.
 Draw an extra hat band with a nice buckle in front.
 Then outline the hat rim, double up the sides and join them to the hatband.

 Finally, add a little fold to the tip of the hat and outline the remaining sides of the hat cone.